 Missed Him by That Much: Searching for the dying Johnny, Ben and the cops arrive at Radio Shack at the exact moment that Fred and Johnny exit the frame.
 This happens twice more during this sequence, though the final time Fred remained behind for Ben and the cops to find instead.

 Mood Whiplash: Like the first film, Short Circuit 2 is a light comedy.
 That is, till the scene where Oscar has his goons brutally smash up Johnny 5 in near slow-motion.
+There's even a scene where one of the attackers is hit in the ass with a toy RC plane and goofily hobbles away, then the movie immediately cuts back to Johnny 5 dying on the sidewalk.

 No Sympathy: Crosby taking No. 2 (without permission) on his hunt for No. 5, causing Howard to wet his drawers some more.